“An immoral man of learning is a great evil;

 [Different parts of this article were published in obituaries for Shaykh Seraj Hendricks in ‘ImanWire’ (USA publication) and TRT News (Turkish publication), with subsequent reprints elsewhere in the US, Indonesia and India.
 The author is Shaykh Dr Hisham.]

-Shaykh Dr Hisham began researching the Islamic intellectual tradition in his teens, keeping the company of and studying under a number of classically trained-scholars in Europe, the Arab world, Southeast Asia, and elsewhere, receiving licensures (ijazat) from a number of them.
-Al-marhum Shaykh Seraj Hendricks, khalifa’ of the Makkan sage Sayyid Muhammad b.
-Alawi al-Maliki, accorded him with the traditional licensure (ijaza)in in the Islamic sciences in January 2009, and further authorised him as muqaddam in the tariqa (Sufi order) of Sayyid Muhammad in 2016.
+Shaykh Dr Hisham began researching the Islamic intellectual tradition in his teens, keeping the company of and studying under a number of classically trained-scholars in Europe, the Arab world, Southeast Asia, West Africa, and elsewhere, receiving licensures (ijazat) from a number of them.
+Al-marhum Shaykh Seraj Hendricks (khalifa’ of the Makkan sage Sayyid Muhammad b.
+Alawi al-Maliki) accorded him with the traditional licensure (ijaza) in the Islamic sciences in January 2009, and later authorised him as muqaddam in the tariqa (Sufi order).

-Previously appointed as the first professorial fellow in Islamic Studies at Cambridge Muslim College, and a Fellow of the Centre for Islamic Studies at the University of Cambridge, he served as visiting professor at the UTM RZS Centre for Advanced Studies on Islam, Science and Civilisation [RZS-CASIS] in Malaysia.
-Formerly a Council member of the British Board of Scholars and Imams, Shaykh Seraj Hendricks also named him as ‘senior scholar’ of the renowned Azzawia Institute.
+Appointed as Council member of the British Board of Scholars and Imams, the first professorial fellow in Islamic Studies at Cambridge Muslim College, and Fellow of the Centre for Islamic Studies at the University of Cambridge, Shaykh Seraj Hendricks also named him as ‘senior scholar’ of the renowned Azzawia Institute.
+His career included training to post-doctoral levels in law and the social sciences at the universities of Sheffield and Warwick, alongside his traditional training in religion.

 As per the directions and instructions of his shaykhs, he teaches regularly from the Islamic canon, particularly in law (fiqh, spirituality (tasawwuf/Sufism), and theology (aqida) in addition to providing counsel to students on meaningful and rooted ways to engage in the modern world from a spiritual perspective.
 His class schedule can be found on this website.